AdobeDocs/commerce-pwa-studio/src/pages/api/buildpack/transform-requests/index.md

 # Transform Requests

-The built-in [`transformModules`][] target is a powerful way to customize the build process for a partiular file or set of files.
+The built-in [`transformModules`][] target is a powerful way to customize the build process for a particular file or set of files.
 Many common Targets are implemented using the `transformModules` target and a custom transformer module.
 Interceptors of this target receive a single function as their first argument.
 This is the `addTransform` function documented below.